I don’t know about you, but I’m feeling 22!

 In this guest blog, An Tâm team member, Hai Anh Le, shares her reflections as a Swiftie and being freshly 22

 And it wasn’t.
-Real life looked very different.
+Reality looked very different.
 On my 22nd birthday, I spent the day with my best friends, wandering around Brunswick - drifting in and out of op shops, craft stores, and cafés along Sydney Road.
 We went to an exhibition, then ended the day sipping bubble tea on the balcony of Hamer Hall, looking out over the Melbourne skyline.
-It wasn’t the extraordinary party I’d once imagined for myself, yet somehow, I still had fun all the same.
+Although it wasn’t the extraordinary party I had once imagined for myself, I still had fun all the same.

 When I really think about it, I had everything I could have wanted: a fair-weather day (so rare in Melbourne!) doing my favourite things with my favourite people.
 Nothing really beats that.

-And maybe this whole, long-winded reflection is just me trying to reassure myself that although I might sometimes feel like I’m not where I need to be, I also have so many things to be grateful for, and to be proud of.
+And maybe, this long-winded reflection is just me trying to reassure myself that although I might sometimes feel like I’m not where I need to be, I also have so many things to be grateful for, and to be proud of.
+I could go on about the nuances of turning 22, but I think it can be summed up perfectly by this lyric: “We’re happy, free, confused and lonely in the best way.”
+I’ll leave it up to you to guess whom I’m quoting.

 Hai Anh Le